Garfield merchandise: Promotions

 Garfield has been used in multiple promotional campaigns.
-In 1987, the character was used in a promotion for the fast food restaurant McDonald's.
-In the promotion, McDonald's sold 4 Happy Meal toys, 4 collectible glasses, and a limited edition stuffed Garfield employee.
-In 2019, it was found that the paint on these mugs contained a high amount of lead which exceeded the current legal amount on an item intended to be used by children, in addition to high levels of cadmium.
-Garfield was also used in promotions for the Yum!
+In 1987 the fast food restaurant McDonald's sold Happy Meal toys, collectible mugs, and a limited edition stuffed Garfield employee.
+In 2019, it was found that the paint on these mugs contained lead, which exceeded the legal amount on an item intended to be used by children, in addition to high levels of cadmium.

+Garfield was used in promotions for the Yum!
 Brands properties KFC and Taco Bell.
-In 2000, he was used in a Kid's Meal promotion for Wendy's Old Fashioned Hamburgers, where 6 toys were sold.
-He was used many promotions for his film, including 3 Goldfish figures, and 5 Wendy's toys, including a card game, magnet doll, wind up toy, play clock, and a pair of sunglasses.
+In 2000, he was used in a Kid's Meal promotion for Wendy's, where 6 toys were sold.
+He was used in many promotions for Garfield: The Movie, including 3 Goldfish figures, and 5 Wendy's toys, including a card game, magnet doll, wind up toy, play clock, and a pair of sunglasses.
 He was also featured in a successful Dairy Queen Kid's Meal promotion, which included 5 toys of Garfield and 1 toy of Odie doing various outside activities.
-The most recent promotion was at Kmart, where 3 toys were sold in the dining area.
+At Kmart, 3 toys were sold in the dining area.